Create and Share a Class Folder in Google Drive

 Note that within your class folder, you can also create new subfolders to further organize your content, similar to folders you would create on your own computer.
 The advantage of Google Drive is that you can access these files on any device you have the Internet connection.

 1. When you share a folder with your students, and give them “Can Edit” permissions, they are considered collaborators or “editors” of this folder.
 By default, editors of a folder are also allowed to add new people to the folder and to change the permissions on the folder.
 If you do not want your students to have these rights, then you will need to do the following (as the owner):

-- Click Advanced at the bottom of the Share with others window.
+- Click the Settings icon in the top right of the Share with People and Groups window.